 With that past as prelude, this week we’re going to be taking a deep dive into and off the boat as we look at some of my favorite Yacht Rock tunes.
 You won’t find any Christopher Cross tunes on my list, however; I find his music just too white bread for my spicier palette.

-By the way, if you’re not sure whether a song is Yacht Rock or not—there are definite rules—check out the Yacht or Nyacht? website.
-It’s a fun little trip down memory lane.
-According to the genre experts on that site, “What a Fool Believes” is the ultimate Yacht Rock tune, the only song with a perfect 100% Yachtski score.
-The rest of their top five include Kenny Loggins’ “Heart to Heart” and “This Is It,” Michael McDonald’s solo hit “I Keep Forgettin’ (Every Time You’re Near),” and Airplay’s “Nothin’ You Can Do About It.”
+According to the genre experts on the old (no longer active) Yacht or Nyacht website, “What a Fool Believes” is the ultimate Yacht Rock tune, the only song with a perfect 100% Yachtski score.
+The rest of their top five included Kenny Loggins’ “Heart to Heart” and “This Is It,” Michael McDonald’s solo hit “I Keep Forgettin’ (Every Time You’re Near),” and Airplay’s “Nothin’ You Can Do About It.”
 They are all of a kind, to be sure.